 Flareless Adapter Assembly

-Prior to final installation, the Flareless Fitting requires a presetting operation that creates a bite by the ferrule into the outer surface of the tubing.
+Prior to final installation, Flareless Tube Fittings require a presetting operation that creates a bite by the ferrule into the outer surface of the tubing.
 Presetting can be accomplished by using the fitting body.

 Before presetting, determine the tube length allowance “A” using Table 1.